20zinnm/gospel-of-ipfs/contribute.md

 ## Dive Right In

 If you'd like to help us right now with the book, feel free to look at the issues for help wanted, or make a PR with your own contribution.
+There are also comments scattered throughout the book with notes that we should add.
+Feel free to expand on them or add the content they describe!

 ## Community Guidelines